 At St Joan of Arc Primary School, we want all pupils to be equipped with the knowledge and understanding about diverse places, people, resources and environments.
 We aim to provide opportunities for pupils to explore and develop a deeper understanding of the Earth’s key physical and human processes.
-The children have opportunities to learn about their local area and compare their lives with other areas both in the UK and around the world, this enables them to gain an appreciation of life in other cultures and embrace the differences and similarities.
+In addition to this, we want pupils to learn about their local area and compare their lives with other areas both in the UK and around the world, this enables them to gain an appreciation of life in other cultures and embrace their differences and similarities.
 Our teaching also motivates children to find out about the physical world around them, enabling them to become global citizens aware of the importance of sustainability.